Astra-Appalachia/astra-appalachia.github.io/_posts/missions/2023-01-13-Cycle1Mission1.md

   teaser: /assets/images/banners/Heresy_IFFlag.png
 ---

 *"It wasn't the largest hab on Manachea, but its promethium transit nodes made it key to the entire Ullan Plateau.
-They say that the night Kessanir Spire fell, it was transformed into a funeral pyre and the fires of its death could be seen from orbit.*
+They say that the night Kessanir Spire fell, it was transformed into a funeral pyre and the fires of its death could be seen from orbit."*
+{: .text-center}

-Master Sergeant Gregario, 933rd Solar Auxilia Cohort (The King-Makers) {: .text-right}
+Master Sgt Gregario <br> 933rd Solar Auxilia Cohort (The King-Makers) {: .text-right}

 ## The Armies